 In Maths, we will be revisiting our number facts – counting up to 10 and working with numbers from 0-10 to build a more solid understanding of place value, addition and subtraction.
 We will be trying to use our reasoning skills to explain what we have found.

-In Science, we will be learning about seasonal changes and plants!
+In Science, we will be learning about seasonal changes!
 In Art, we will work on developing our drawing and mark-making skills, as well as looking at the work of artist Frank Bowling for Black History month.
 In RE, we will learn about the Christian/Jewish creation story and learn to share and explain our beliefs as well as understand that Christians believe that God created the world in seven days.